-• Individual customer data in usable formats to be

-used by Efficiency Maine.
+• Individual customer data in usable formats to be used by Efficiency Maine.
 Most efficiency utilities, such as Efficiency Vermont (operated by Vermont Energy Investment Corporation), have signed non-disclosure agreements with utilities to get individual customer data for better program targeting, while protecting privacy.
 In jurisdictions where this has not been possible due to regulatory barriers, the ability of the efficiency utility to operate is severely hampered.
-We will work with the state to ensure that Efficiency Maine is able to access the energy consumption and customer account Access to quality utility data is critical for building owners and municipalities to improve building performance, track greenhouse gas emissions reductions, and expand distributed energy resources.

-information needed to support its operations in formats that are usable and effective.
+We will work with the state to ensure that Efficiency Maine is able to access the energy consumption and customer account information needed to support its operations in formats that are usable and effective.
 It may be beneficial for Efficiency Maine to engage a third party under a non-disclosure agreement to provide the IT and data warehousing support.